Kristin Põder - Life after malnutrition

 Where have I reached now?

-The only thing that motivated me to get healthy was the desire to have children.
-Today I am the mother of a wonderful 10-month-old son :).
+The only thing that motivated me to heal was the desire to have children.
+Today, I am the mother of a lovely 10-month-old son :).
 In the end, no doctor or therapist helped me.
 Changes only happened when I found a goal for myself and truly understood, damn, this is bad.
-Gradually I started becoming a person again.
-I remember the good feeling when I laughed at school and the friend sitting in front of me turned her face towards me and said “Kristin is back!”.
+Gradually, I started becoming human again.
+I remember the good feeling when I laughed at school and my friend sitting in front of me turned her face towards me and said, "Kristin is back!"
 Yes, I probably didn’t laugh even once during that terrible time.
-At that moment, my life was only about the smallest possible number on the scale and an extremely distorted mirror image that didn’t allow me to find any joy in life.
+At that moment, my life was only about the smallest possible number on the scale and an extremely distorted reflection in the mirror, which did not allow me to find any joy in life.

-Now, having worked on myself for 6 years, I can say that I am in a much better place - I eat regularly and whatever I crave, I enjoy celebrations because food no longer means a bigger number on the scale for me, but a natural part of life and an experience.
+Now, after working on myself for 6 years, I can say that I am in a much better place – I eat regularly and what I crave, I enjoy celebrations because food no longer means a bigger number on the scale for me, but a natural part of life and an experience.
 Surely there are still ups and downs, but drastically smaller lows than before.
-I aim to truly say “Free from eating disorder!”.
+I aim to truly say, "Free from eating disorder!"

 Why do I share my story?

-In today's world, where social media and beauty ideals subconsciously guide our thoughts, it's very easy to lose yourself.
-Please let's take care of ourselves and notice others.
-Life is so much more than skinny legs and waist and prominent shoulder blades.
+In today’s world, where social media and beauty ideals guide our thoughts even subconsciously, it is very easy to lose oneself.
+Please let us take care of ourselves and notice others.
+Life is so much more than thin legs and waist and prominent shoulder blades.
 All bodies are different, unique, and beautiful just as they are.
-Give your body a hug and be gentle with yourself.
-Say to yourself exactly what you would say to your girlfriend.
-I hope no dear soul felt discouraged by my shared thoughts but motivated to help themselves or others.
-Remember - Your worth lies in much more than weight and appearance.
+Give your body a caress and be gentle with yourself.
+Say to yourself exactly what you would say to your friend.
+I hope no dear soul lost motivation to help themselves or others from my shared thoughts.
+Remember – your worth lies in something other than body weight and appearance.

-Nick`s products are my absolute favorite snacks to enjoy in between meals.
-With a fast-paced life, it's very convenient to always have a couple of bars in my bag and grab them quickly.
-I prefer Nick`s products over other chocolates because for me, it's important to treat my body with the highest quality.
+NICK'S products are my absolute favourites to enjoy as snacks.
+With a fast pace of life, it is very convenient to always have a couple of bars in the bag and grab them quickly.
+I prefer NICK'S products over other chocolates because it is important for me to treat my body with the highest quality.

 Announcements 🗣

 PS!
-Want a top offer?!
+Want a better offer?!
 Join our newsletter and always be the first to know.
 Scroll down a bit👇🏼 and add your email.